Still have questions about applying to the Biomedical Graduate Program Consortium? Consult this list of frequently asked questions.

 Q: What if I cannot afford the application fee?
 Can I defer the payment of the fee until I am admitted?

-A: The Graduate School has introduced a new electronic application system for spring 2016 admissions and beyond.
-With this new system, an application cannot be submitted unless the application fee has been paid.
+A: The Graduate School application system does not allow an application to be submitted unless the application fee has been paid.
 We understand the financial difficulties associated with application to graduate programs.
-The Graduate School offers a limited number of application fee grants, which are directed to 1) applicants who have participated in pipeline programs specifically designed to prepare students for graduate studies, and 2) domestic (non-international) applicants who have grown up in a low-income family.
+The Graduate School offers a limited number of application fee grants, which are directed to:

 If you have further questions about application fee grants, please contact the program coordinator as a limited number of additional fee grants may be available based on criteria set by the individual programs.
 Please know that it takes a week for a program to process an application fee grant request so that an application can be submitted.
 Please plan ahead so that you can meet the program's application deadline to ensure full consideration.